Black Holes and WIMPs: All or Nothing or Something Else: Thermal Production of WIMPs

-The annihilation rate governs the Boltzmann equation that tracks the number of WIMPs with time.
-When the annihilation rate falls below the expansion rate of the Universe at the temperature $T_{\Frm} \approx m_{\chi} / 20$, WIMP {\it chemical} decoupling occurs and the production of WIMPs ceases.
-For $T \lesssim T_{\Frm}$, the number of WIMPs in a comoving volume is approximately constant to present time.
+The annihilation rate governs the Boltzmann equation that tracks the WIMP number density.
+At a temperature $T_{\Frm} \approx m_{\chi} / 20$, the annihilation rate falls below the cosmic expansion rate, so the WIMPs cease to be produced and {\it chemically} decouple.
+For $T \lesssim T_{\Frm}$, the number of WIMPs in a comoving volume remains approximately constant until the present.

 The computation of $Y_{0}$ strongly depends on the value of $\langle \sigma v \rangle^{}_{\rm th}$.
 If we can neglect co-annihilation~\citep{Griest:1990kh} and Sommerfeld enhancement~\citep{ArkaniHamed:2008qn}, we obtain~\citep{Gondolo:1990dk}